Doped Holographic Superconductors in Gubser-Rocha model: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, We studied the holographic theory of building a dome region in the temperature-doping plane like a realistic high-$T_c$ superconductor.
-We attempt to realize a superconducting dome on the (x,$T_c$) phase diagram in the holographic superconductors model, the Gubser-Rocha model.
+In this paper, we studied the holographic theory of building a dome region in the temperature-doping plane like a realistic high-$T_c$ superconductor.
+We attempt to realize a superconducting dome on the $\text{x}-T$ plane phase diagram in the holographic superconductors model, the Gubser-Rocha model.
 We first calculate the DC conductivities in the normal phase analytically.
 Our results show the resistivity is proportional to temperature with the momentum dissipation in normal phase.
 We then calculate conductivities associated to two gauge fields of our model in the normal phase numerically.
 We find there is a symmetry between $\sigma_A$, $\gamma$ and $\sigma_B$ with specific doping parameter x in normal phase.
-Our results indicates momentum dissipation can not break this symmetry.
-We furthermore investigate the phase diagram for the normal and superconducting phases.
-One of the main progress of this paper is to show that the superconducting dome-shaped region exists in the Gubser-Rocha model with broken translational symmetry.
-This is a generalization of the previous work\cite{Cai_2021}.
-Moreover, our results show that larger coupling $c$ makes the dome higher in this background, which also verified the role of the three point interaction $-c \chi^2 A_{\mu \nu} B^{\mu \nu}$ under hyperscaling violation geometry.
-We have constructed a holographic s-wave doped superconductor closer to the realistic background in a Gubser-Rocha black brane whose entropy is proportional to temperature near zero temperature.
-Yet most unconventional superconductors have d-wave symmetry, we hope to extend the present work to d-wave holographic superconductor in the future.
-It would be interesting to follow the lines that we are studying here.
+Our results indicate momentum dissipation can not break this symmetry.